TERMS OF ENGAGEMENT

 This is to confirm our understanding of the terms of our engagement and the nature and limitations of the services we will provide, namely the preparation, presentation and lodgement of your income tax return.

-Our professional services are conducted and prepared for distribution to you & or the relevant specific organisation or party for the purpose specified in the report or as agreed.
-We disclaim any assumption of responsibility for any reliance on our professional services to any party other than as specified or agreed, and for the purpose which it was prepared.
+The income tax return will be prepared and is for your purpose only and we disclaim any assumption of responsibility for any reliance on our professional services to any party other than as specified or agreed, and for the purpose which it was prepared.
 Where appropriate, our report will contain a disclaimer to this effect.

 In conducting this engagement, information acquired by us in the course of the engagement is subject to strict confidentiality requirements.
 That information will not be disclosed by us to other parties except as required or allowed for by law, or with your express consent.

 We wish to advise that our firm’s system of quality control has been established and maintained in accordance with the relevant APESB standard.
 As a result, our files may be subject to review as part of the quality control review program of CPA which monitors compliance with professional standards by its members.
 We advise you that by accepting our engagement you acknowledge that, if requested, our files relating to this engagement will be made available under this program.
 Should this occur, we will advise you.

 A taxpayer is responsible under self-assessment to keep full and proper records in order to facilitate the preparation of a correct return.
 Whilst the Commissioner of Taxation will accept claims made by a taxpayer in an income tax return and issue a notice of assessment, usually without adjustment, the return may be subject to later review.
 Under the taxation law such a review may take place within a period of up to 4 years after tax becomes due and payable under the assessment.
 Furthermore, where there is fraud or evasion there is no time limit on amending the assessment.
 Accordingly, you should check the return before it is signed to ensure that the information in the return is accurate.